bjt-user/Linux/emacs.md

 (setq frame-background-mode 'dark)
 ```

-or change your terminal color scheme (make blue lighter)
+or change your terminal color scheme (make blue lighter)\
+but the default terminal for the terminal version is `gnome-terminal`.\
+How do I change that to terminator?

 #### starting in full screen